Yandex Cloud

 • ingress.alb.yc.io/subnets

 Virtual Private Cloud subnets where the load balancer resides.
-This is a comma separated list of subnet IDs, e.g.:
+This is a comma-separated list of subnet IDs, e.g.:

 ingress.alb.yc.io/subnets: b0c2kotoidco********,e2lnhhdj9a0a********,e9bud5itjnl8********

-This field is required for at least one Ingress in a group, i.e., ingress.alb.yc.io/group-name annotation, to create one load balancer.
+This field is required for at least one Ingress in a group, i.e., the ingress.alb.yc.io/group-name annotation, to create one load balancer.
 The load balancer will use all subnets specified in the relevant Ingress resources.

 • ingress.alb.yc.io/security-groups